The Fugitive (1993 film): Filming

-Cinematographer Michael Chapman credits Davis for the film's distinctive use of Chicago, which drew much praise upon its release.
+Cinematographer Michael Chapman credits Andrew Davis for the film's distinctive use of Chicago, which drew much praise upon its release.
 "A lot of it really feels like Chicago, because it just has a native's eye to it.
 That's Andy's, not mine.
 He knew where to look."
-Chapman was actually hired a week into production after his predecessor was fired, and he claims he only took the job because the money was too good.
-Throughout the production, Chapman would go back and forth between documentary and theatrical methods, using handheld cameras and natural light for scenes like the first house raid and then adding unexpected light sources throughout the tunnel chase as the realistic absence of light was deemed unfeasible.
-Though his work was later recognized with an Academy Award nomination, Chapman said it was an unhappy experience as he never got along with Davis.
-"I said 'I hated being there' and 'I was the wrong guy' and cursed...but it all worked out, so you never know."
+Chapman was hired a week into production after his predecessor was fired, and he claims he only took the job because the money was too good.
+Throughout the production, Chapman went back and forth between documentary and theatrical methods, using handheld cameras and natural light for scenes including the first house raid and then adding unexpected light sources throughout the tunnel chase, as the realistic absence of light was deemed unfeasible.
+Though his work was later recognized with an Academy Award nomination, Chapman said it was an unhappy experience, as he never got along with Davis.
+"I said, 'I hated being there' and 'I was the wrong guy' and cursed...but it all worked out, so you never know."

-Much of the film was rewritten throughout production and typically on the day each scene was supposed to shoot.
+Much of the film was rewritten throughout production, and typically on the day each scene was supposed to shoot.
 According to Davis, he never met with credited screenwriter David Twohy, whose main contribution was writing the train crash.
-Beyond that, Davis said "he wasn’t involved in anything we did.
-Jeb Stuart was there with us...basically responding to things we were coming up with all the time...[Warner Bros.] can’t talk about this because of the Writers Guild, but Tommy Lee Jones, myself, Harrison [Ford] and other people who were close with us, especially coming up with the whole plot about the pharmaceuticals, they were uncredited writers."
-Jane Lynch, who was cast as Dr. Kathy Wahlund in one of her first film roles, recalled having that experience, with both Ford and herself working out new dialogue for their scene right before they filmed it as Ford "didn't like the scene as it was written."
+Beyond that, Davis said, "he wasn't involved in anything we did.
+Jeb Stuart was there with us...basically responding to things we were coming up with all the time...[Warner Bros.] can't talk about this because of the Writers Guild, but Tommy Lee Jones, myself, Harrison [Ford], and other people who were close with us, especially coming up with the whole plot about the pharmaceuticals, they were uncredited writers."
+Jane Lynch, who was cast as Dr. Kathy Wahlund in one of her first film roles, recalled having that experience, with both Harrison Ford and herself working out new dialogue for their scene right before they filmed it, as Harrison Ford "didn't like the scene as it was written."

-Given Ford's limited window of availability, Davis had only ten weeks to edit, mix and finish the film between the last day of shooting and the day it opened in theaters.
-To meet their schedule, producer Peter MacGregor-Scott set up seven editing suites at Warner Hollywood Studios and had a team of editors cutting around the clock as they each worked on different scenes.
+Given Harrison Ford's limited window of availability, Andrew Davis had only 10 weeks to edit, mix, and finish the film between the last day of shooting and the day it opened in theaters.
+To meet their schedule, producer Peter MacGregor-Scott set up seven editing suites at Warner Hollywood Studios, and had a team of editors cutting around the clock, as they each worked on different scenes.
 Each editor would be recognized for their work on the film with an Academy Award nomination.